The Developer who “Never Backs Down” – Amir Hasic

 At ECHO we are true believers of Markus Zusak’s quote, “It’s not the place, I think.
 It’s the people.
 We’d have all been the same anywhere else.”
 We believe in our team and feel it is they who make all the difference.
 And so, at every company meeting, we recognize one of our teammates for their good work, team spirit and ambition.
 In June, we decided to start a blog series on these ECHO Stars so that “we” (Team ECHO) and “you” (our clients and prospects) get to know these super-achievers a little better as professionals and individuals.

-Amir Hasic, one of ECHO’s dedicated Software Developers, is our ECHO Star this month, for his exceptional work both with clients and with his own teammates.
+Amir Hasic, a dedicated software developer, is our ECHO Star this month, for his exceptional work both with clients and with his own teammates.
 Amir is known as this reliable, hard-working, and adaptable software developer who has a knack for solving problems and taking challenges head on.
 But very few people (outside of the software development team) know that Amir has an amazing sense of humor and is a movie buff who loves talking in movie dialogues and titles.
 And he absolutely loves his beautiful Siberian Husky, Dea.
 We decided to get to know Amir a little better and here is what the conversation was like:

 Vashti: Lets, start with the basics.
 What are the three traits that define you?